pamapa/callblocker/README.md

 - logging of all incoming calls
 - different kind of block modes.
   - logging only
-  - number blocking using blacklists
+  - number blocking using blacklists only
-  - avoid blocking, if number is in whitelist
+  - number blocking using blacklists and avoid blocking, if number is in whitelist
-  - number has to be in whitelist
+  - number has to be in whitelist, all other numbers are blocked
 - daily refresh blacklists through the Internet
 - support of online spam check sites, for spam verification
 - support of online lookup sites, to find out who is calling
+- import your addressbook as whitelist or blacklist
+- has a nice web interface

 Supported VoIP systems (tested):
 - Fritzbox 7390